BubTec/HomeAssistant/FrostWarning/README.md

 - Easy switching between different locations

 ### Fallback System
-If the API fails:
+If the REST sensor fails:
-1. System retries up to 3 times with configurable delays
+1. System checks if fallback sensor is enabled
 2. Falls back to local temperature sensor if enabled
 3. Uses configurable temperature threshold (default: 3°C)
 4. Logs all attempts and failures for debugging